Sam Hassoun: Engineer Combined Diplomacy and Design to Foster True Partnering

 Now Hassoun strives to bring that same sensibility to every project he is asked to participate in.
 The founder of Global Leadership Alliance, he has become the go-to person for many California agencies looking to mitigate or avoid major disputes.

 Hassoun has positively influenced a number of projects by persuading C-suite officials to truly commit to partnering.
-He leads AGC’s Caltrans Executive Liaison Committee to address the issues and opportunities.
-He also head up the Statewide Partnering Committee, comprised of industry leaders and California Dept. of Transportation leaders.
+He is a member of AGC’s Caltrans Liaison Committee to address the issues and opportunities.
+He is also a member of the Statewide Partnering Committee, comprised of industry leaders and California Dept. of Transportation leaders.

 On the $1.5-billion Gerald Desmond Bridge replacement project in Long Beach, Calif., “Sam has been instrumental in getting all of the parties to communicate in a partnering forum and make very good progress,” says Steve MacLennan, senior vice president with WSP.
 “He is dedicated to working with industry to minimize and ultimately eliminate project claims through communication and unifying key project decision makers.”